You can usually find a better interest rate if you lock your money away in a fixed bond. Here is what you need to know before you apply.

 A fixed bond offers a way to squeeze more interest out of money you put into a savings account, as the understanding is that you won’t touch it until the end of the term.
 This makes it a good option if you can afford to leave your cash where it is.

 It is a type of savings account that ties your money up for a set term during which you agree to not make a withdrawal.

-Fixed bonds usually pay a higher interest rate compared to many accessible savings accounts but you will not be able to withdraw or add more money during the fixed term.
+Fixed bonds usually pay a higher interest rate compared to many accessible savings accounts, but you’ll not be able to take cash out during the fixed term.
 Most accounts also prevent you from making additional deposits in that time, however, some allow you to make further payments.

-Fixed bonds are usually available to anyone aged over seven years old, but you will have to be a UK resident.
+Fixed bonds are usually available to anyone aged over seven years old, but you must be a UK resident.

 There are two common types of fixed bonds:

 Fixed rate bonds offer you a fixed interest rate for the term of the bond.

 Tracker rate bonds offer you a fixed interest rate above the Bank of England base rate for the term of the bond.
 For example, it may offer a rate of 1% above the base rate until the end of the term.

 You can also get a tax-free fixed rate ISA bond, about which you can find out more here.

 Most fixed bonds come in a range of different terms, from one to five years for example.